grokcode/grokcode.github.io/_posts/2011-08-21-cloud-computing.md

 ## The promises of cloud computing

-Its hard to do any reading on cloud computing without running into promises that sound too good to be true: &#8220;With the cloud, individuals and small businesses can snap their fingers and instantly set up enterprise-class services.&#8221;[1](#footnote_0_724 " Roy Stephan, Director of IT architecture and engineering &ndash; Intelligent Decisions in CNNMoney Why the cloud is now the hottest trend in tech. "){#identifier_0_724.footnote-link.footnote-identifier-link} Or to hear people proclaiming that the cloud is the _only_ solution: &#8220;The future is the cloud.
-Not because it is trendy but because only the cloud can scale.&#8221;[2](#footnote_1_724 " Sean McGrath in ITWorld Only the cloud can scale "){#identifier_1_724.footnote-link.footnote-identifier-link}
+Its hard to do any reading on cloud computing without running into promises that sound too good to be true: &#8220;With the cloud, individuals and small businesses can snap their fingers and instantly set up enterprise-class services.&#8221;[^1] Or to hear people proclaiming that the cloud is the _only_ solution: &#8220;The future is the cloud.
+Not because it is trendy but because only the cloud can scale.&#8221;[^2]

 ## The reality